Paul Fürst

-Paul Fürst (born 12 August 1856 in Sierning, Austria, died 14 February 1941 in Salzburg) was an Austrian confectioner and producer of "Mozart-Bonbons".
+Paul Fürst (12 August 1856 – 14 February 1941) was an Austrian confectioner and the inventor of the "Original Salzburger Mozartkugel".

 Biography

 Paul Fürst was the son of Johann Fürst (1827–1868), a native of Dinkelsbühl, Germany, and Josefine Rehle (1822–1876), a native of Salzburg, Austria, daughter of a court glazier.

 His father came to Salzburg in 1849 and obtained his license to practice as an obstetrician at the "Medicinal Collegium" in 1854.
 He practiced medicine beginning in 1853 in Sierning, Upper Austria where Paul Fürst was born.

 After the death of his father, who died of typhoid fever and is buried in St. Peter's Cemetery and his mother, Paul Fürst grew up with his uncle Paul Weibhauser as his legal guardian, who live in Salzburg and owned a pastry shop at Brodgasse 13.
 Vinzenz Rehle, Paul's father-in-law, had acquired the traditional house, which served for a time as a "court baker's house", in 1830.
 Paul Fürst learned the profession of confectioner from Weibhauser and then continued his education in the leading confectioneries in the cities of Vienna, Budapest, Paris and Nice.

 He married Emilie Baumgartner on 2 August 1887 and had a son, Johann Hermann Vinzenz, born on 27 March 1891.